braze-inc/braze-docs/_docs/_developer_guide/rest_api/basics.md

 A REST API is a way to programmatically transfer information over the web using a predefined schema.
 Braze has created many different endpoints with specific requirements that will perform various actions and/or return various data.
 API access is done using HTTPS web requests to your company's REST API endpoint.
 Typically this is `https://rest.iad-01.braze.com`, but your Success Manager will provide an alternative endpoint URL if necessary.

 {% alert note %}
 Customers using Braze's EU database should use `https://rest.fra-01.braze.eu/`.
-For more information on REST API endpoints for customers using Braze's EU database see our [FAQs]({{ site.baseurl }}/developer_guide/rest_api/basics/#what-is-a-rest-api).
+For more information on REST API endpoints for customers using Braze's EU database see our [EU/US Implementation Differences documentation]({{ site.baseurl }}/developer_guide/eu01_us3_sdk_implementation_differences/overview/).
 {% endalert %}

 ## API Definitions